Looking for a rough and tough beef jerky made for a REAL jerky fanatic? You just found it. Bourbon + Beef Jerky = A BOLD Beef Snack!

 - After the meat has finished marinating, remove from refrigerator and strain excess marinade.

-- Dry with your favorite jerky making method.
+- Dry with either a dehydrator, oven, or smoker.
 A dehydrator was used with this recipe and dried for 6 hours at 160 degrees.

 - The jerky is finished when it bends and cracks, but does not break in half.